Creating a mobile app that meets consumer’s expectations

 5. Get paid and move on to the next creation.

-It’s actually quite simple to adapt your application business so that you can approach things from a more proactive standpoint, which means more revenue, happier consumers, and a more evenly distributed workload for your team, with fewer peaks and troughs.
+It’s actually quite simple to adapt your application business so that you can approach things from a furthermore proactive standpoint, which means more revenue, happier consumers, and a more evenly distributed workload for your team, with fewer peaks and troughs.

-1.Break free from the "job and finish" structure.
+1. Break free from the “job and finish” structure

 It might require a change in perspective, but it’s important to get away from a mindset where an application project begins when the consumer signs the contract and ends when the application hits the stores.
-In reality, this really is not the case; building an application is not the same as building a house.
+In reality, this really is not the way; building an application is not the same as building a house.

 Once you can break out of this way of thinking, it will become quite natural to explain things to customers in accurate terms.
 Version 1.0 of an application is just the beginning of the journey if the application is to be in any way successful.

-2. The project’s not over when the application is built.
+2. The project’s not over when the application is built

-3.0 Manage expectations regarding ongoing work.
+3. Manage expectations regarding ongoing work

-So, build application updates into your plan; tell consumers how frequently they’re likely to need to issue bug-fix releases; and make it clear how much money they’ll need to spend – not just to get the application "out there," but also to get people actually using it.
+So, build application updates into your plan; tell consumers how frequently they’re likely to need to issue bug-fix releases, and make it clear how much money they’ll need to spend – not just to get the application “out there,” but also to get people actually using it.

-4. Understand your client’s business.
+4. Understand your client’s business

 If you are able to detach yourself from these (often all-too-true) stereotypes and make it your priority to learn the priorities and objectives of the companies you work for, you really will stand out from the rest.
-Really getting into the minds of your clients and understanding their business and what exactly they need their application to achieve would give you more trust and more work from your clients, hence resulting in more referrals.
+Really getting into the minds of your client and understanding their business and what exactly they need their application to achieve would give you more trust, and more work from your clients, hence resulting in more referrals.

-This follows on from the previous point, that you cannot truly deliver unless you first understand the business of your client(s).Once you've done that, it will be easy to combine your technical knowledge and knowledge of the app market with your knowledge of the customer's business.
-This will give you ideas for how to make the app better.
+This leads on from the last point that was mentioned, that you cannot truly deliver here unless you first understand the business of your client(s).
+Once you do that, you’ll easily be able to incorporate your technical knowledge and your knowledge of the application marketplace with your knowledge of the consumer’s company – and the inspiration for the improvement of the app will surely follow.

-To really understand your client’s needs, it’s about asking the right questions from the very beginning.
+To really understand your client’s needs it’s about asking the right questions from the very beginning.
 Take an interactive approach to save your clients money and time.

 Leave a Reply